dotnet/designs/accepted/2020/better-obsoletion/securestring-obsoletion.md

 We want users to be able to rely on the contracted guarantees of .NET cross-platform.
 This means that the framework should discourage the use of APIs which users believe may incorrectly fulfill a compliance requirement for them. `CryptProtectMemory`, which the Windows implementation of SecureString relies upon, [is even documented as inappropriate](https://docs.microsoft.com/windows/win32/api/dpapi/nf-dpapi-cryptprotectmemory) for the scenario that SecureString uses it for.

+## tl;dr: What this proposal does and does not do

+* This proposal __does__ take a wrapper-based approach to marking buffers as sensitive.
+It conceptualizes a type that can handle both wrapping and unwrapping these buffers.

+* This proposal __does__ take a defense-in-depth approach to mitigate sensitive data exposure in the face of unintentional errors in user or library code, where possible.

+* This proposal __does not__ see inherent value in preventing the initial or transient materialization of sensitive data in raw arrays or strings.
+For example, there is no proposed API to materialize a particular piece of incoming request data directly as a "sensitive" buffer without first putting the data into a standard array or string buffer.
+Such functionality is not seen by this proposal as inherently valuable and hence is out of scope.

+* This proposal __does not__ attempt to provide security in the face of active adversaries.
+An "active" adversary is one which is able to run code within the context of the application; or which can inspect application memory; or which has access to the application's executable, data, or memory dump files on disk.

 ## Today's use cases for SecureString

 > This list is largely drawn from the feedback at https://github.com/dotnet/runtime/issues/30612 plus our analysis of internal consumers.